alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/UserInput-v1.md

 # org.alljoyn.SmartSpaces.Operation.UserInput version 1

 ## Theory of Operation
-This interface provides a capability to inject user input events for USB HID devices from the _consumer_ to the _producer_.
-This interface wraps [linux input subsystem](#Linux input subsystem) which is based on [USB HUT(HID Usage Tables) 1.12](#USB HUT).
-Therefore, this interface supports a generic mechanism to inject user input events for various HID devices such as key board, mouse, touch screen, remote controller, key pad, and joy stick, etc.
+This interface provides a capability to inject user input events for human interface devices from the _consumer_ to the _producer_.
+This interface supports a generic mechanism to inject user input events for various Human interface devices such as keyboard, mouse, touchscreen, remote controller, keypad, and joystick, etc.

 ## Specification